58 migrants dead after boat capsizes off Mauritania

-DAKAR, Senegal (AP) — Scores of migrants who swam through rough Atlantic Ocean waters to safety from a capsized boat while 58 others drowned were receiving care Thursday in Mauritania after one of the deadliest disasters this year among people making the perilous journey to Europe.
+NOUAKCHOTT, Mauritania (AP) — Scores of migrants who swam through rough Atlantic Ocean waters to safety from a capsized boat were receiving care Thursday in Mauritania after 58 others drowned in one of the deadliest disasters this year among people making the perilous journey to Europe.

 The boat that left Gambia a week ago had been carrying at least 150 people, including women and children.
-It was headed toward the Canary Islands when it tried to approach the Mauritanian coast to get fuel and food, Laura Lungarotti, chief of mission in the West African nation with the U.N. migration agency, told The Associated Press.
+It was headed toward Spain’s Canary Islands but tried to approach the Mauritanian coast to get fuel and food, Laura Lungarotti, chief of mission in the West African nation with the U.N. migration agency, told The Associated Press.

-At least 83 people swam to shore, the agency said.
-An unknown number of injured were taken to the hospital in Nouadhibou.
+At least 83 people swam to shore, including two women and at least 10 minors, the U.N. agency said.
+Mauritanian authorities said they found at least 85 survivors, 10 of whom were taken to the hospital for “urgent” treatment.

+The survivors were receiving care in accordance with “human solidarity, fraternity and African hospitality,” Interior Minister Mohamed Salem ould Merzoug said in a statement that estimated the boat held as many as 180 people, most of them aged 20 to 30.

+Mauritania will open an investigation into those responsible for “this drama” including possible trafficking networks, the statement said.

-There was no immediate statement from authorities in Gambia, where tens of thousands of people have set off in hopes of reaching Europe in recent years.
+In recent years, tens of thousands of people have set off from Gambia in hopes of reaching Europe.
 Despite the country’s small size, more than 35,000 Gambians arrived in Europe between 2014 and 2018, according to the U.N. migration agency.

 A 22-year oppressive rule by former President Yahya Jammeh severely affected the country’s economy, especially for youth, and contributed greatly to the exodus.
 Since Jammeh fled into exile in January 2017 after a surprise election loss, European countries have been pushing to return asylum seekers.